By Guest Author Matthew Buquoi

 Do you want to switch out your spillers during the season, or would you rather have something that lasts all year round?

 Do you like to tinker with the plants in your window boxes or leave them be all year?
-Think about whether you’d like to switch your spillers out in between seasons.
+Consider whether you’d like to switch your spillers out between seasons.

 How often do you want to spend time maintaining your window boxes?

 Do you enjoy spending a lot of time maintaining your window box garden?
-Or maybe you’re a next-to-zero kind of maintenance person who would prefer self-watering window boxes?
+Or are you a next-to-zero maintenance person who would prefer self-watering window boxes?

 We’ve discussed some questions to ask yourself before you make any decisions with regard to your spillers and fillers.
 Here are seven different types of cascading flowers that can be used to liven up your home.